haha150/haha150.github.io/wTesla/index.md

 ## Authorization

-Currently, there are 2 ways to Authorize with the Tesla API either you provide your refresh token or you have to provide your full token to the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:
+Currently, there is one way to Authorize with the Tesla API in the app, you provide a download link to your token in the app for it to download it and be able to use your account, the token has to be in a specific format, see below snippet:

 ```
 {